 b.
 Choose how this policy will handle HTTPS traffic:

 - Enable HTTPS Inspection—Umbrella inspects HTTPS traffic.
 Umbrella uses Cisco Talos web reputation plus other third-party feeds to determine if a URL is malicious.
 If it is not—and there is no other block action configured in the ruleset that the URL matches—Umbrella retrieves the requested content from the web server and scans it using an anti-virus (AV) engine including Cisco AMP file reputation.

 You must enable HTTPS inspection to enforce application settings, Tenant Controls, SafeSearch, and file type control.

-You must also install a CA root certificate in all browsers.
+You must also install the Umbrella root CA or a custom CA in all browsers.
 For more information about certificates, see Manage Certificates.